christophelh/korukids/src/slides/01-intro.md

 > Less Ideal nannies   ... 👎🏼

-- Nannies who sent a low volume of emails
+- Nannies who sent a low volume of emails.
-- Nannies who haven't been online within 60 days
+- Nannies who haven't been online within 60 days.
-- High number of parents around
+- High number of parents around.
 - **Data Size** 26/201 =>  12% ( Small sample)

 ---

 > Nannies who need a push 🦸🏼‍♀️

-- Nannies who sent a low volume of emails
+- Nannies who sent a low volume of emails.
-- High number of families around them (Higher competition)
+- High number of families around them.
-- Have been online in the last 60 days
+- Have been online in the last 60 days.
 - **Data Size** 33/201 =>  16% (Small sample)

 ---